MPR Frequently Asked Questions

 A: The e-keys, or FOBs,

 Recreation Center Pool and Tennis key FOBS can be obtained at the HOA Office Monday – Thursday 7 am – 3 pm and Friday 7 am – 11 am.
-To greatly minimize unauthorized use of our 3 Recreation Center pools by non-members keys are transferred from buyer to seller at the time the property is sold.
+To greatly minimize unauthorized use of our 3 Recreation Center pools by non-members, keys are transferred from buyer to seller at the time the property is sold.
 Only one key is issued per household.
 Pools and tennis courts require an electronic fob for access.
 Lost or replacement key can be purchased at the business office for $30.00, cash or check.
 Please bring your driver’s license and a utility bill with your name and property address on it.

 A. When you know the dates your container will be left out in the street, simply call the Association Business Office and give the information and your name and address to be placed on a ‘Watch List’.
-Call during business hours or leave your message on the recording.
+Call during business hours or leave your message on the voicemail.
 It is advised to leave a visible note on the trash can indicating it is there for city pickup.

 A. Yes!
 A building permit only meets the City Building Code; it may not meet the requirements of the Association.

-A. NO. City of Phoenix Ordinance Section 23-33 and Section 31-8 , requires that backwash water be kept on the owner’s lot.
+A. NO. City of Phoenix Ordinance Section 23-33 and Section 31-8 requires that backwash water be kept on the owner’s lot.
 It may be drained into the city sewer by use of the clean out valve located in the front yard of each home.
 The Rules of the Association prohibit draining water into the Common Area and inspections are made routinely for evidence that it is being done.

 A. Yes, but it cannot be above the fence line.
-Metal or other backyard storage sheds detached from the house are allowed when they are no higher than the homes surrounding block wall and limited to 100 sq. feet in area.
+Metal or other backyard storage sheds detached from the house are allowed when they are no higher than the home’s surrounding block wall and limited to 100 sq. feet in area.
 Such a shed needs no Architectural approval because they are below party walls.

 A. Yes!
 When any change is made that can be seen from a neighboring property, Architectural approval is required.
 Play equipment must be located in the rear yard.
 Please reference the web site under Rules and Regulations and click on “Rules for Community Living” for more details.